Zuehlke/scenarioo-js-ctd-session/slides/30-test-architecture/26_maintain-test-data-becomes-pain.md

-## Test Data becomes difficult to unmaintain
+## Test Data becomes difficult to maintain

 Engineer it!